 Admission & Tours

-Ford House is currently closed to the public while we prepare for the opening of our new Visitor Center in April 2021.
+Ford House is currently closed to the public while we prepare for the opening of our new Visitor Center in spring 2021.
 Our grounds are open only for Ford House members daily, 8 AM-dusk, until our new Visitor Center opens.
 We will share more information about our reopening soon!

 Click here for information about membership.